OwenCochell/cursepy/docs/source/index.rst

 This documentation houses the API reference, tutorials, and best practice recommendations.

-If you are a user who simply wants to get information without any advanced configuration, check out the [TUTORIAl HERE]
+If you are a user who simply wants to get information without any advanced configuration, check out the [TUTORIAL HERE]

 If you want to get down and dirty with handler development, check out the [TUTORIAL HERE]